 Telgemeier’s Cartoon Network-y art practically brings the pages of her graphic novel, Ghosts, to animated life.
 This image shows Catrina, the main character, coming face-to-face with her undead namesake, La Catrina.
 Again, Telgemeier uses a straightforward parallel to signal something greater; over the course of the story, Catrina and her little sister Maya (who is terminally ill) explore their Mexican heritage and the nature of death.

 24. Fisherman’s Wharf, Evan Turk

 How can you not love those wild-eyed seagulls (strangely familiar, are they not?) that perfectly represent this chaotic San Francisco scene?
 Evan Turk’s signature style is a touch messy, unfailingly colorful, and full of intriguing characters.
 But upon careful examination, you’ll find he’s more Klimt than cartoonist — Turk’s innovative blending of shades and shapes have established him as an experimental master.

 25. Freedom in Congo Square, R. Gregory Christie

-This piece by R. Gregory Christie can be found in Carole Boston Weatherford’s Freedom in Congo Square, which details the lives of slaves in nineteenth-century Louisiana.
+This piece by illustrator R. Gregory Christie can be found in Carole Boston Weatherford’s Freedom in Congo Square, which details the lives of slaves in nineteenth-century Louisiana.
 Each week they would look forward to a few hours off, which they’d spend celebrating in Congo Square.
-And though this work does an admirable job of not sugarcoating history, Christie’s striking illustrations effectively convey the three-dimensional lives of slaves: they were not merely exploited workers, but people who had their own culture, goals, and dreams, all of which were symbolized by their gatherings in Congo Square.
+And though this work of art does an admirable job of not sugarcoating history, Christie’s striking illustrations effectively convey the three-dimensional lives of slaves: they were not merely exploited workers, but people who had their own culture, goals, and dreams, all of which were symbolized by their gatherings in Congo Square.